z3bg/iris/README.md

 Get the daemon running with `./identifi -daemon`.
 Call the JSON-RPC with .`./identifi rpccommand`.
 Rpc_tests.cpp shows how to use the RPC.

-The program connects to a seed node from DNS by default and requests for packets created after a certain timestamp.
+The program connects to seed nodes from DNS by default and requests for messages created after a certain timestamp.
 Identifi developers' ECDSA pubkey is included and trusted by default as an entry point to the WoT.
-You need to connect your own pubkey or other identifiers to the WoT if you want your packets prioritized over spam by other nodes.
-An example website for this TBD.
+You need to connect your own pubkey or other identifiers to the WoT if you want your messages prioritized over spam by other nodes.

 The default database size limit 2 GB.
-Add `saveuntrustedpackets=1` to DATADIR/identifi.conf to allow packets from outside your WoT for testing.
+Add `saveuntrustedmsgs=1` to DATADIR/identifi.conf to allow messages from outside your WoT for testing.

 [Sqlite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) is a nice Firefox plugin for debugging DATADIR/db.sqlite.